J-ok-git/thinking-spatially-toolkit/_pages/collections-resources.md

 ## Types of Cartographic Resources
 *Stanford Libraries continually evaluates and improves its collections of information resources based on the needs of our researchers, educators, and learners.
 Below are some of the different types of collections you will find in the library, as well as why they might be an important component to your work.*

+*Links at the end of each section lead to material in Stanford Libraries' collections unless otherwise indicated.*

 *Categories courtesy of [Eva Dodsworth's 2018 "A Research Guide to Cartographic Resources"](https://searchworks.stanford.edu/view/14278618); new sections will be added over time.*

 ### Atlases: Historic, Thematic, and Road